FlorinBalint/flo-lb/README.md

 using the *--port* flag.

 ## Terminal #4
-Start doing `http` requests using curl to the load balancer.
+Start doing `http` requests to the load balancer using curl:

 ```
 $ for i in {1..5}